Affine Hecke algebras for classical p-adic groups: Comparison of Langlands parameters

-With the above choices, for all relevant $\rho$, we managed to fulfill all the conditions imposed in the statement.
-To this end we exploited the freedom provided by the points (3) and (4) of Theorem \ref{thm:3.4} and Proposition \ref{prop:3.2}.
-From Table \ref{tab:2} we see that in fact we had to make a choice for the image of $s_\beta$ in all possible instances of (3) and (4).
-In view of Proposition \ref{prop:3.2}, this renders our Hecke algebra isomorphism unique up to conjugation by elements of $\mc O (T_{\mc s^+})^\times$. \end{proof}
+With the above choices, for $\ell_{\tau'} \geq 0$ and for all relevant $\rho$, we managed to fulfill the conditions imposed in the statement.
+To this end we exploited the freedom provided by the operations (iii) and (iv) in Theorem\autoref {thm:1.7} and Proposition\autoref {prop:3.2}, and we fixed choices for all instances of (iii) and (iv).
+These are canonical because the intertwining operators \eqref{eq:4.26} are determined by the Whittaker datum for the quasi-split inner form of $G$, which is part of our input.
+In view of Proposition\autoref {prop:3.2}, this renders our Hecke algebra isomorphism canonical up to conjugation by elements of $\mc O (T_{\mf s^+})^\times$. \end{proof}

-Applying Proposition \ref{prop:4.4}, we can match many more intertwining operators between $G^+$-representations with intertwining operators between $\mc H (\mf s^{+\vee},q_F^{1/2})$-modules.
+Applying Proposition\autoref {prop:4.4}, we can match many more intertwining operators between $G^+$-representations with intertwining operators between $\mc H (\mf s^{+\vee},q_F^{1/2})$-modules.

-\begin{lem} Choose an isomorphism $\mc H (\mf s^+)^{\op} \cong \mc H (\mf s^{+\vee},q_F^{1/2})$ as in Proposition \ref{prop:4.4}.
+\begin{lem} Choose an isomorphism $\mc H (\mf s^+)^{\op} \cong \mc H (\mf s^{+\vee},q_F^{1/2})$ as in Proposition\autoref {prop:4.4}.
 For every discrete series representation $\pi \in \Irr (G^+)^{\mf s^+}$ and every $(\rho,a_-) \in \mr{Jord}(\pi)$ with $a_-$ minimal and odd and $\mr{Jord}_\rho (\Sc (\pi))$ empty, the intertwining operators $N(\rho,a_-)$ and $N(\tau,a_-)$ from \eqref{eq:4.4} and \eqref{eq:4.5} coincide on the representation\\ $\delta (\rho,(a-1)/2,(1-a_-)/2) \times \tilde \pi$ from \eqref{eq:4.22}. \end{lem} \begin{proof} After \eqref{eq:4.26} we described how $J(s_\beta,\rho \times \sigma_-)$ determines $N(\rho,a_-)$.
-By Proposition \ref{prop:4.4}, $J(s_\beta,\rho \times \sigma_-)$ corresponds to $J(s_\beta, \tau \times \phi_-)$, so it remains to check that the latter determines $N(\tau,a_-)$ in the same way.
+By Proposition\autoref {prop:4.4}, $J(s_\beta,\rho \times \sigma_-)$ corresponds to $J(s_\beta, \tau \times \phi_-)$, so it remains to check that the latter determines $N(\tau,a_-)$ in the same way.

 The constructions around \eqref{eq:4.22} and \eqref{eq:4.21} work analogously for modules of Hecke algebras, which reduces our task to comparing

 from \eqref{eq:4.20} with its version for the appropriate Hecke algebra $\mc H (\mf s^{'\vee}, q_F^{1/2})$.
 Recall that $\nu^b \in X_\nr (\GL_{d_\rho}(F))$ corresponds to the central element $q_F^b \in\GL_{d_\rho}(\C)$, and then $\rho \nu^b$ corresponds to $q_F^b \tau$.
 In the geometric setup from \cite{AMS2}, given $w_e$ there is a canonical intertwining operator